09 June 2021

 Political focus on sustainability, with its strong climate change pillar, is acute in the lead up to COP26, now scheduled to take place in Glasgow this November.
 Funders are therefore under pressure to maintain sustainability standards within the UK in order to both meet political expectations and to remain attractive to potential investors.
 For both reasons, the focus on sustainability-linked finance will undoubtedly continue, with ESG metrics soon seen as fundamental provisions of any debt document.

-For more information, please contact Stuart McMillan or Amy McVey.
+For more information, please contact Stuart McMillan.

 This article was first published in the Q2 2021 edition of Scottish Business Insider